ghanse/data-quality-demo/README.md

 In this example all rules are defined with the `'error'` criticality.

 #### Customer Data Quality Rules
-- **Completeness Checks**: Customer IDs, names, emails, phones, countries, registration dates must be non-null; Customer names must be non-null, non-empty strings
+- *Completeness Checks*: Customer IDs, names, emails, phones, countries, registration dates must be non-null; Customer names must be non-null, non-empty strings
-- **Validity Checks**: Using regex pattern `.*@.*\..*` for proper format
+- *Validity Checks*: Using regex pattern `.*@.*\..*` for proper format

 #### Product Data Quality Rules
-- **Completeness Checks**: Product IDs and names must be non-null
+- *Completeness Checks*: Product IDs and names must be non-null
-- **Consistency Checks**: Product categories must be in a list of allowed values
+- *Consistency Checks*: Product categories must be in a list of allowed values
-- **Validity Checks**: Unit prices and stock quantities must be >= 0 (exclusive)
+- *Validity Checks*: Unit prices and stock quantities must be >= 0 (exclusive)

 #### Order Data Quality Rules
-- **Completeness Checks**: Order IDs, customer IDs, product IDs, order dates must be non-null; Order statuses must be non-null, non-empty strings
+- *Completeness Checks*: Order IDs, customer IDs, product IDs, order dates must be non-null; Order statuses must be non-null, non-empty strings
-- **Consistency Checks**: Order statuses must be in a list of allowed values
+- *Consistency Checks*: Order statuses must be in a list of allowed values
-- **Validity Checks**: Order quantities and amounts must be >= 0 (exclusive)
+- *Validity Checks*: Order quantities and amounts must be >= 0 (exclusive)

-Records that fail quality checks are automatically routed to **quarantine tables** for analysis and remediation, while valid records flow to silver tables.
-Quality metrics are tracked in a `dqx_quality_summary` table showing pass/fail rates for each entity.
+Records that fail quality checks are automatically routed to quarantine tables for remediation.
+Valid records flow to silver tables and into downstream analytics results.
+Data quality metrics are tracked in a `dqx_quality_summary` table showing pass/fail rates for each business object.

 ## Prerequisites

 Before deploying this demo, ensure you have:

-1. **Databricks Workspace**: A Databricks workspace with Unity Catalog enabled
+1. *Databricks Workspace*: A Databricks workspace with Unity Catalog enabled
-2. **Databricks CLI**: Install the Databricks CLI (version 0.258 or later)
+2. *Databricks CLI*: Install the Databricks CLI (version 0.258 or later)
    - Installation guide: https://docs.databricks.com/dev-tools/cli/databricks-cli.html
-3. **Authentication**: Configure authentication to your workspace
+3. *Authentication*: Configure authentication to your workspace
    - Authentication guide: https://docs.databricks.com/dev-tools/cli/authentication.html
-4. **Unity Catalog Permissions**: Permissions to create catalogs, schemas, volumes, and tables
+4. *Unity Catalog Permissions*: Permissions to create catalogs, schemas, volumes, and tables
-5. **Compute Permissions**: Ability to create serverless compute and job clusters
+5. *Compute Permissions*: Ability to create serverless compute and job clusters
-6. **Library Installation Permissions**: Ability to install Python libraries from [PyPi](https://pypi.org)
+6. *Library Installation Permissions*: Ability to install Python libraries from [PyPi](https://pypi.org)

 ## Installation